jdevfullstack/generative-ai-review/README.md

 When it comes to generalized AI systems like ChatGPT and Microsoft Copilot, the sign-in requirement has raised concerns.
-Even Elon Musk has expressed frustration over Windows 11 and the integration of Copilot into the operating system.
+Even Elon Musk expressed frustration over Windows 11 and the integration of Copilot into the operating system.

 ## GitHub Copilot as Pair Programmers For Software Engineers